dalmia/Deep-Learning-Book-Chapter-Summaries/README.md

 # Deep-Learning-Book-Chapter-Summaries
 This repository provides a summary for each chapter of the Deep Learning [book](http://deeplearningbook.org) by Ian Goodfellow, Yoshua Bengio and Aaron Courville and attempts to explain some of the concepts in greater detail.
+Some of the tougher chapters have blog post(s) dedicated to them which can be found on http://medium.com/inveterate-learner.

 ## Chapters